Hannah D'Souza

 Phone

-Integrative Supervisor trained in Integrative Psychotherapy including Person-Centred, CBT and Psychodynamic/Attachment modalities
+Integrative Clinical Supervisor trained in Integrative Psychotherapy including Person-Centred, CBT, Psychodynamic, and Compassion-Focused modalities